Half-Asleep at the Controls

 The aircraft was destroyed in the impact and resulting fire.
 There were only eight survivors.
 All six crew members and 152 passengers lost their lives.

 The DCGA cited the Captain’s persistence in landing as the direct cause, especially in light of the three calls from the First Officer to go around.

 Even that was still survivable, if he’d just hit the brakes and done everything in his power to stop the plane.
 But there’s no question that continuing the approach was the primary factor.

 1) Sleep inertia leading to impaired judgement.
 The Captain was in a prolonged sleep, waking at the top of the descent.
 The slowness of waking would be accentuated while flying in the Window of Circadian Low.

 Quite honestly, I can’t see any other reason why he would make that bizarre choice to try to go around at the last minute, having successfully brought the plane to the ground.
 I can understand the desire to recover the approach.
 But having succeeded, and to the Captain’s credit, he had, it is beyond bizarre that he would then change his mind.
-This goes against all training and againt all standard operating procedures for the plane.
-It is crazy that an experienced Captain with over 10,000 hours in command would make such a reversal.
+This goes against all training and against all standard operating procedures for the plane.
+It is crazy that an experienced captain with over 10,000 hours in command would make such a reversal.
 I can only think that he was truly not quite awake and not actually understanding what was going on.
 Nothing else makes sense.